 In the years since Michael Porter's seminal paper about the potential competitiveness of inner cities, two narratives have emerged about the overall pattern of urban economic development.
-The first, which we call the "comeback cities" narrative, states that the decades of the 1990s and 2000s were a renaissance for cities as flows of population, jobs and investment shifted back from suburbs and exurbs to urban areas, particularly downtowns (Grogan & Proscio, 2000; Sohmer & Lang, 2001).
-The literature on gentrification, as well as the oft-cited creative class theories of Richard Florida underscore this narrative by highlighting the pro-urban preferences and consumption patterns of a new middle class (R. Florida, 2003; Neil Smith, 2002; Zukin, 1982).
+The first, which we call the "comeback cities" narrative, states that the decades of the 1990s and 2000s were a renaissance for cities as flows of population, jobs and investment shifted back from suburbs and exurbs to urban areas, particularly downtowns The literature on gentrification, as well as the oft-cited creative class theories of Richard Florida underscore this narrative by highlighting the pro-urban preferences and consumption patterns of a new, rising middle class (R. Florida, 2003; Neil Smith, 2002; Zukin, 1982).
 The second narrative that has taken shape is that of an uneven geography of growth in the last few decades.
-Morreti's The New Geography of Jobs (2012) and the literature on high-technology regions argues that contemporary US economic development has taken on a distinctly uneven pattern that leads to a polarization between so-called "innovative" regions and "backward" regions, which in turn drives inequality and a divergence in outcomes across metropolitan areas (Moretti, 2012; Pastor, Lester, & Scoggins, 2009; Saxenian, 1994).
+The literature on high-technology regions argues that contemporary US economic development has taken on a distinctly uneven pattern that leads to a polarization between so-called "innovative" regions and "backward" regions, which in turn drives inequality and a divergence in outcomes across metropolitan areas (Moretti, 2012; Pastor, Lester, & Scoggins, 2009; Saxenian, 1994).
 The implication of this second narrative is that the type of inner-city renaissance described in the first narrative will only occur in growing, innovative regional economies.

-Is this necessarily the case?
+However, is this necessarily the case?
 Can inner-city economic growth occur in declining regions?
 Recent research has demonstrated an empirical link between gentrification and neighborhood job growth (Lester & Hartley, 2014).
-Is the type of consumption-based growth that is fueled by gentrification in growing regions like New York or the San Francisco Bay Area, the only mechanism to bring jobs back to urban neighborhoods?
+Yet, is the type of consumption-based growth that is fueled by gentrification in growing regions like New York or the San Francisco Bay Area the only mechanism to bring jobs back to urban neighborhoods?
+Or can robust job growth stem from expansion of anchor institutions in non-tradable sectors such as universities and health care institutions (Adams, 2003; Harkavy & Zuckerman, 1999)?
 In addition to private market-driven development, policy makers have employed a host of economic development tools and distributed millions of dollars in funding targeted towards business development and job growth in inner-city neighborhoods.
-Have tools such as targeted tax credits (e.g. Empowerment Zone/Enterprise Community designation, Low Income Housing Tax Credit (LIHTC)) influenced the pattern of inner city employment growth?
+Have tools such as targeted tax credits (e.g. Empowerment

+Zone/Enterprise Community designation, Low Income Housing Tax Credit (LIHTC)) influenced the pattern of inner city employment growth?
 In this paper, we explore these intertwined narratives by describing the pattern of neighborhood based employment changes at a national scale.
 We then test the validity of a number of competing claims about the competitiveness of inner-city neighborhoods in terms of economic development during the 2000s.

-First, using data at the census tract level from the Local Origin-Destination Employment Statistics (LODES) program at the US Census Bureau, we begin by providing an overview of the extent and broad characteristics of employment growth of inner-cities, Central Business Districts (CBDs), and suburban areas of all metropolitan areas in the U.S. Surprisingly, we find that the rate of job growth between 2002 and 20111 in inner-cities-defined as non-CBD tracts in large principal cities within a metropolitan area-was on par with that of suburban areas (6.1% versus 6.9%) and even surpassed suburbs in the post-Great recession recovery (2009-11).
-This trend is consistent across broad census regions and industrial sectors.
+First, using data at the census tract level from the Local Origin-Destination Employment Statistics (LODES) program at the US Census Bureau, we begin by providing an overview of the extent and broad characteristics of employment growth of inner-cities, CBDs, and suburban areas of all metropolitan areas in the U.S. Surprisingly, we find that the rate of job growth between 2002 and 2011 in inner-cities-defined broadly as non-CBD tracts in the largest principal city within a metropolitan area-was on par with that of suburban areas (6.1% versus 6.9%) and even surpassed suburbs in the post-Great recession recovery (2009-11).
+This trend is consistent across broad census regions.
+Yet, this trend is less pronounced-though still positive-when we focus only on portions of the inner city that were more economically distressed at the start of the 2000s.